 CAPS Training Program

-Doctoral psychology interns are completing the final step of their PhD requirements.
+Psychology interns are completing the final step of their PhD or PsyD requirements.
 They are twelve-month, full-time employees in CAPS participating in the full range of professional activities of senior staff as well as specific training activities and supervision of their work.
 Their home academic departments may be anywhere in the US or Canada.
 The doctoral psychology internship training program in CAPS has completed rigorous requirements and is accredited by the American Psychological Association.

-Counseling psychology practicum students are earning a PhD in Counseling Psychology at KU.
-They spend 12-15 hours per week seeing clients, participating in consultations and receiving supervision.
+Practicum students are completing a doctoral or master's degree in Counseling Psychology at KU.
+They spend 16-20 hours per week seeing clients, participating in consultations and receiving supervision.
 Their work is a part of an academic course in which they are currently enrolled.

-In addition to the training positions, a number of student employment opportunities are available to undergraduate and graduate students in the career services and testing services divisions of CAPS.
+In addition to the trainee positions, student employment opportunities are available to undergraduate and graduate students through the HOPE@CAPS Mental Health Peer Education program in the career services and testing services divisions of CAPS.
 These positions can provide valuable, relevant learning for students interested in the field.

 *Questions related to the program’s accredited status should be directed to the Commission on Accreditation: